 Troop Supporters are an essential part of the Girl Scout Troop.
 They assist with selected troop duties, such as activity planning, snacks, money management, driving, or other tasks necessary to keep the troop running smoothly throughout the year.
-Any adult participating in more than two activities/meetings a year with the troop must be registered with a current background check.
+Any adult participating in more than two activities/meetings a year with the troop must be registered with a current background check and complete Youth Protection Training.

-Product Program Manager
+Troop Product Manager